 It’s Easier Than You Think

-All of these stories and questions have developed since I took the time to write the stories about my mother’s line, more specifically the line for her maiden name.
+These stories and questions have developed since I took the time to write the stories about my mother’s line, more specifically, the line for her maiden name.
 Her maternal line has a lot of great documentation in the form of written histories and such that I’m finally compiling with discoveries similar to those listed above.
 I’ve also uncovered similar stories on my father’s lines.